davidhertz7/VoltMart_Exploratory_Analysis/README.md

-* NA and EMEA stands for 80% of the companys total revenue from 2019 to 2022, Top country US make up for about 45% of total revenue.
-Primary contributor to NAs dominance in both Sales Revenue and order count.
+* NA and EMEA stand for 80% of the company's total revenue from 2019 to 2022.
+Top country US make up for about 45% of total revenue.
+Primary contributor to NA's dominance in both Sales Revenue and order count. q  A    Q  aa  aq    §

-* All regions exhibit similar dips in 2021 and 2022, indicating global / macro trend.
-NA responsible for the big dip in Feb 2021 - 300K of the the total dip 550K
+* All regions exhibit similar dips in 2021 and 2022, indicating a global/macro trend.
+NA is responsible for the big dip in Feb 2021 - 300K of the total dip 550K

 * In japan($393) and Netherlands($289) people purchase on average the most expensive products.
 Lowest AOV in Austrailia($204) and Spain($223).

 * **44 countries make each less than $1000 in revenue From 2019 to 2020**, total revenue for all these countries are just 16K, AOV  $155, and only 108 in total orders.
-Look into maybe reallocate Marketing efforts from these countries to more profitable countries and regions.
+Look into maybe reallocating marketing efforts from these countries to more profitable countries and regions.